jankulik/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe
 Simple AI that learns to play Tic Tac Toe.

-[Here](https://steemit.com/ai/@neavvy/i-made-a-self-learning-ai-to-play-tic-tac-toe) you can find a blog post about this application.
+You can read about this project in my [blog post](https://steemit.com/ai/@neavvy/i-made-a-self-learning-ai-to-play-tic-tac-toe).

 **Note:** this application is intended for an Android device with the 1920x1080 screen resolution.